 • Harnessing your Savings: Invest in yourself as long as possible

 • Friends and Family – the dos, don’ts, whens and hows

 • Approaching Outside Investors: creating a killer investment pitch

 • How to decide which investor is most suited to your business

 • Angel investors, venture capital, or private equity?

 • Crowdfunding: how it works, and what you can offer your ‘funders’ in return

-Session Two: Grants
+Session Two: Loans

 • Overview of grant schemes and the grant-making process